wp-plugins/slickr-flickr/readme.txt

 == Changelog ==

+= 1.30 =
+* Improved support for Galleria themes such as folio, minimal, widescreen, twelve by removing all slickr flickr CSS that used to affect the galleria and instead using galleria options to set the galleria size - galleria themes are now loaded dynamically rather than statically.
+* Added support for multiple galleries per page when using the ShutterBox lightbox
+* Fixed bug with display of large Galleria photos
+* Fixed bug in passing descriptions to the lightbox even when they are not required
+* Fixed bug in handling empty slideshow link parameter
+* Fixed bug in handling of the autoplay slideshow option
+* Added option to display a random selection of photos from a larger set (Pro Edition only).
+This uses a local cache so the photos are only fetched from Flickr once per day and hence the performance is optimized.
+* Did not implement private photos yet as I am having problems making the new Flickr OAuth authentication work properly - will try and get the sifted later this month

 = 1.29 =
 * Fixed problem with notification that a new version of the plugin is available